 - If you’re evaluating a broader VPN strategy, you might consider pairing Browsec on Edge with a full VPN service for device-wide protection, then use Edge to complement your browsing privacy.

-Use cases: when Browsec on Edge is a great fit Ubiquiti edgerouter x site to site vpn
+Use cases: when Browsec on Edge is a great fit

 - You want a quick privacy shield when using public Wi-Fi in a café or airport, specifically for Edge-based browsing.